This post may include affiliate links; see our disclosure policy.

 Scale

-• 2 ounces whiskey (we prefer bourbon)
+• 2 ounces whiskey (I prefer bourbon)

 • 1 ounce fresh lemon juice